hall-of-fame/hof-flutter/README.md

-# flutter_application
+# Hall Of Fame

-A new Flutter project.
+The HOF client (mainly for Android) written by Flutter with Material Design styles.

 ## Getting Started